Luke Wilson: Career

+In 2023, he starred in the HBO Max animated series Fired on Mars as Jeffrey Cooper, a graphic designer for a business on Mars whose life is changed upon his termination.

 Wilson has written a Wright Brothers biopic with his brother Owen, in which they also plan to star.

 Personal life

 Wilson was formerly in a relationship with Home Fries co-star Drew Barrymore.

-In a 2019 interview, Wilson commented on the fact that he has publicly expressed interest in starting a family since 1996, stating, "I’m 47, I’m ready for that.
+In a 2019 interview, he commented on the fact that he has publicly expressed interest in starting a family since 1996, saying, "I'm 47, I'm ready for that.
 I need to get to work."